White Organic Retail Ltd leads losers in 'B' group

 White Organic Retail consolidated net profit rises 71.43% in the September 2022 quarter

-White Organic Agro standalone net profit rises 0.79% in the September 2022 quarter
+White Organic Retail consolidated net profit declines 28.64% in the December 2022 quarter

 -

-Starlit Power Systems Ltd, Loyal Equipments Ltd, Pritika Auto Industries Ltd and Heranba Industries Ltd are among the other losers in the BSE's 'B' group today, 31 January 2023.
+Palred Technologies Ltd, Nahar Polyfilms Ltd, Nahar Spinning Mills Ltd and Nahar Capital & Financial Services Ltd are among the other losers in the BSE's 'B' group today, 06 February 2023.

-Starlit Power Systems Ltd, Loyal Equipments Ltd, Pritika Auto Industries Ltd and Heranba Industries Ltd are among the other losers in the BSE's 'B' group today, 31 January 2023.
+Palred Technologies Ltd, Nahar Polyfilms Ltd, Nahar Spinning Mills Ltd and Nahar Capital & Financial Services Ltd are among the other losers in the BSE's 'B' group today, 06 February 2023.

-Starlit Power Systems Ltd crashed 9.21% to Rs 6.8.
-The stock was the second biggest loser in 'B' group.On the BSE, 16981 shares were traded on the counter so far as against the average daily volumes of 5329 shares in the past one month.
+Palred Technologies Ltd tumbled 8.70% to Rs 154.3.
+The stock was the second biggest loser in 'B' group.On the BSE, 14844 shares were traded on the counter so far as against the average daily volumes of 3082 shares in the past one month.

-Loyal Equipments Ltd tumbled 8.46% to Rs 66.55.
-The stock was the third biggest loser in 'B' group.On the BSE, 43199 shares were traded on the counter so far as against the average daily volumes of 31829 shares in the past one month.
+Nahar Polyfilms Ltd crashed 8.28% to Rs 220.
+The stock was the third biggest loser in 'B' group.On the BSE, 17212 shares were traded on the counter so far as against the average daily volumes of 1281 shares in the past one month.

-Pritika Auto Industries Ltd corrected 7.87% to Rs 17.55.
-The stock was the fourth biggest loser in 'B' group.On the BSE, 1.83 lakh shares were traded on the counter so far as against the average daily volumes of 1.44 lakh shares in the past one month.
+Nahar Spinning Mills Ltd corrected 8.13% to Rs 219.2.
+The stock was the fourth biggest loser in 'B' group.On the BSE, 22676 shares were traded on the counter so far as against the average daily volumes of 2605 shares in the past one month.

-Heranba Industries Ltd shed 5.08% to Rs 353.9.
-The stock was the fifth biggest loser in 'B' group.On the BSE, 88343 shares were traded on the counter so far as against the average daily volumes of 6323 shares in the past one month.
+Nahar Capital & Financial Services Ltd pared 6.36% to Rs 272.5.
+The stock was the fifth biggest loser in 'B' group.On the BSE, 7399 shares were traded on the counter so far as against the average daily volumes of 843 shares in the past one month.

 Powered by Capital Market - Live News